Estimated reading time: 6 minutes

 - Teaches them how to think critically and solve problems.

-– Reinforces good values and morals, such as honesty, respect, and fairness.
+- Reinforces good values and morals, like honesty, respect, and fairness.

-– Prepares students for future careers that may involve working with others or dealing with complex ethical issues.
+- Prepares students for future careers that involves working with others or dealing with complex ethical issues.

-There are a few different ways to do this, and the most important thing is to ensure you’re using age-appropriate concepts and strategies.
+There are a few different ways to do this.
+The most important thing is to make sure you’re using age-appropriate concepts and strategies.

-Some of the best methods for ethics training for children include:
+Some of the best ways for ethics training for children include:

-(for example, playing the role of a doctor who has to choose between treating a patient or saving lives by refusing treatment).
+(For example, acting as a doctor who must decide between treating one patient or saving more lives by refusing treatment.)

 Here are some famous quotes by Philosopher Socrates